Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 Specificity helps - Detailed role descriptions, safety certifications, and incident-free records improve outcomes

-Group insurance is valuable - Employer and union schemes often accept workers declined individually
+Group insurance is valuable - Employer and union schemes often accept workers who are declined for retail individual cover

 General Advice Only